bastijnvandenboom/Imaging_cleaning/README.md

 - Correl thr: minimum correlation between ROIs

 Plotting: allows to change visulization while running the GUI
-- Contour thr: threshold for the fraction of pixels to include to plot contours or ROIs
+- Cont thr: threshold for the fraction of pixels to include to plot contours or ROIs
-- Scaling plot: change the scaling of the colorbar
+- Scale plot: change the scaling of the colorbar
 - Cn/Mn: plot correlation image (Cn) or maximum projection (Mn)
 - C_raw/C: plot DF/F (C_raw) or denoised signal (C)
 - Concat mark: plots repetitive black dotted lines on the temporal traces (useful to indicate recording duration or file size)